Utah GED Requirements

 What is the GED cost in Utah?

 You can take and pay for one subtest at a time.
 Registration for the exam is done online at GED.com.
-This is also the place for making payments and scheduling your tests.
+This is also where you can make payments and schedule your tests.

 Disclaimer: At Onsego, we are passionate about offering the most effective online GED prep courses.
 The above-listed information is aimed at enhancing your GED study experience.
 However, to ensure you’re receiving up-to-date and accurate information, please check with official sources.